necibeahat/Part-of-Speech-Tagger/README.md

 ## What is *Part of Speech Tagger*
 Part of speech tagging (PoS) is labelling words in a sentence according to their word classes or lexical categories, if you want it to sounds fancy, or simply their part of speech.
 Tagging part of speech (PoS) helps us understand unstructured text (e.g. academic literature, social media post) better, allowing us to extract information by analysing the gramatical structure of a sentence.
 Each word is assigned with a lexical category (e.g. verb, noun, modal), enabling us to extract data and convert unstructured text to structured format.

-PoS taggers are powerful tools.
-By understanding the gramatical structure of a text, we can improve the search relevance by taking into account the context of queries.
-In question and answering systems, by understanding the gramatical structure of the question, we can have a better extraction of answer from knowledge base.

-One statistical method that shows promising results in tagging new text accurately is Hidden Markov Model (HMM).
-This notebook implement HMM for PoS and evaluates model acuracy in comparison to tagging words based on how frequently they have been tagged with a certain word class.

-To understand how PoS works, take a look at the this sample sentence:
+To understand part of speech taggings, take a look at the this sample sentence:
  "This medicine is used to treat lung cancer"

  Let's assign tags to each word: